Sport Performance and Excellence (Elite Performance)

 Students will continue onto Year 2 if they have successfully completed Year 1.

 Year 2 - Candidates will continue into the second year to complete a Level 3 Extended Diploma

-Students whose aim it is to be employed in the Sport and Training environment as well as those being ‘elite’ performers in their sport.
+Students whose aim it is to be employed as an athlete, coach, trainer or work in a sport and fitness training environment.
 This qualification is equivalent to 3 A Levels and prepares students to go on to higher education or into the workplace.
-This qualification is aimed towards basketball and football players who are playing at a competitive level i.e National League or representing their school/college team.

 What modules are covered?